 The company says the little gadget can helpful to those that struggle with sleep, focus, cravings, and even addiction.
 Its has also found use for children with autism and people diagnosed with ADHD.

 As mentioned, there are two versions, TouchPoints Basic and TouchPoints Original.
-They both feature the exact same technology but the $135 Basic version comes with three speeds and does not need a smartphone app to work.
-The more sophisticated Original retails for $240 and comes with six settings (sleep, stress, calm, focus, performance and craving), and a smartphone app.
+They both feature the exact same technology but the Basic version comes with three speeds and does not need a smartphone app to work.
+The more sophisticated and expensive Original comes with six settings (sleep, stress, calm, focus, performance and craving), and a smartphone app.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!